 Opening Balance

-This represents the amount the account held at the beginning of the selected period.
+This represents the amount the account held at the beginning of the selected period and is displayed under Debit or Credit depending on the account’s balance.

 Movements During the Period